karlospn/testing-entra-app-registration-process-using-terraform/README.md

 ## **Testing the FrontEnd SPA Authorization Code flow with PKCE**

-To easily test and Authorization Code flow with PKE we're going to use this website:
+To easily test an Authorization Code flow with PKCE we're going to use this website:

 - https://oidcdebugger.com/